Anneliese Kohlmann: Camp service

 On 4 November 1944, Kohlmann was conscripted into the SS-Gefolge (SS Women's Auxiliary) and was appointed as female guard (Aufseherin) at the Neugraben subcamp of the Neuengamme concentration camp system.
-This system used prisoner forced labour in various locations across northern Germany.
+This system used prisoner forced labour in various locations across Northern Germany.
 She served at Neugraben until February 1945.
-In March 1945, she was transferred to the slave-labor camp in Hamburg-Tiefstack, and when it closed on 7 April 1945 she assisted with the transport of female prisoners to Bergen-Belsen.
+In March 1945, she was transferred to the slave-labor camp in Hamburg-Tiefstack, and when it closed on 7 April 1945, she assisted with the transport of female prisoners to Bergen-Belsen.

-Kohlmann was a self identified lesbian.
+Kohlmann was a self-identified lesbian.
 Whilst working in the concentration camps she had a relationship with a Czech Jewish prisoner called Lotte and organised postings to follow her from camp to camp.
 The inmate engaged in coerced sexual barter with Kohlmann (this may or may not have included sexual acts) to support herself and her mother, stepfather and half-brother, using the forced same sex relationship to survive.

-Shortly before liberation of Bergen-Belsen, on 14 April 1945 Kohlmann put on civilian clothes and smuggled herself into the camp.
+Shortly before the liberation of Bergen-Belsen, on 14 April 1945, Kohlmann put on civilian clothes and smuggled herself into the camp.
 A survivor named Věra Fuchsová recalled in a 1994 interview that:

 "And there was a thing that happened to us: in Hamburg we already had a SS woman, a guard in the camp, a young girl, we called her Bubi, and she treated us kind of ok.
 A young, pretty girl, but, as it turned out later, she was gay.
 And she fell in love with one of our fellow prisoners.
 I don’t know in how far the girl came close to her, but she had her mother there and she would have done anything for her, and on account of Bubi she had it good.
 After the liberation of Belsen we suddenly found that Bubi is among us, wearing the striped prisoner clothing.
 What to do now?
 She treated us fine, but she was a SS woman, so what to do with her?
 The camp Eldest sent a girl to the English head officer to tell him."